Baltimore City College boys' basketball: Professional Sports

-NCAA Division I Players
+NCAA Division I

 Former City College forward Charles Tapper, former Oklahoma Sooners and the Dallas Cowboys defensive end.

 Former City College forward C. J. Fair prepares for a free throw during a game in 2008.
 Fair later became an All-Atlantic Coast Conference and All-American player for the Syracuse Orange.

+Several former B.C.C. student-athletes have continued their playing careers in the NCAA, NAIA, and NJCAA.
+Many of these alumni went on to have successful careers playing NCAA Division I basketball, including: